 - Patients may not have received targeted small molecule therapy, immunotherapies and viral therapies, biologic therapies and angiogenesis inhibitors for advanced/metastatic disease, or any prior immunotherapy for any stage of disease.

-- Patients may have had prior radiation therapy.
+- Patients may have had prior radiation therapy, but NOT to the thorax unless clear disease progression has been demonstrated and confirmed with CCTG.
 A minimum of 28 days must have elapsed between the end of radiotherapy and registration onto the study.
-Radiation must have involved < 30% of functioning bone marrow and there must be measurable disease outside the previously irradiated area (patients whose sole site of disease is in a previously irradiated area are ineligible UNLESS there is evidence of progression, or new lesions have been documented, in the irradiated field).
-(Exceptions may be made however, for low dose, palliative radiotherapy - please call the CCTG at 613-533-6430 PRIOR to registration if questions arise about the interpretation of this criterion).
+Radiation must have involved < 30% of functioning bone marrow and there must be measurable disease outside the previously irradiated area (patients whose sole site of disease (for example pleural rind) is in a previously irradiated area are ineligible UNLESS there is evidence of progression, or new lesions have been documented, in the irradiated field).
+Please call the CCTG at 613-533-6430 PRIOR to registration if questions arise about the interpretation of this criterion).
 Patients must have recovered from any acute toxic effects from radiation prior to registration.

 - Previous major surgery is permitted provided that it has been at least 28 days prior to patient registration and that wound healing has occurred.